Brandon-Rozek/website/content/research/reinforcementlearning/notes/intro.md

+---
-# Introduction to Reinforcement Learning Day 1
+title: Introduction to Reinforcement Learning Day 1
+showthedate: false
+---

 Recall that this course is based on the book --